sxs-collaboration/spectre/docs/DevGuide/CreatingExecutables.md

   )
 ```

-To add the executable as a target you must use CMake's `add_executable` function
+To add the executable as a target you must use the `add_spectre_executable`
-directly, not any of the SpECTRE-provided wrappers that add Charm++ parallelized
+function, which is a light weight wrapper around CMake's `add_executable`.
-executables.
 For example,

 ```
-add_executable(
+add_spectre_executable(
   ${EXECUTABLE}
   EXCLUDE_FROM_ALL # Exclude from calls to `make` without a specified target HelloWorld.cpp